fbietti/thefork-scraping-code/README.md

 You should inspect the element you are interested in.
 In my case, I focused on the pizzeria name, rating, price, review, and address.
 I initialized lists for each of these elements and also set up page numbers so that the code could navigate from one page to another.

 Next, using the lists, I created a dictionary, and I transformed the dictionary into a data frame.
 Finally, with the data frame, I exported a CSV file.

+## File: celaningdataset

+This file contains R commands to effectively structure our database.
+The manipulations involve extracting the district number from the address, enabling the comparison of average prices for pizzerias in different neighborhoods of Paris.